kairos-io/kairos/docs/src/pages/architecture/container.md

 Container images can be extended after a build by using standard container building practices and seamlessly plug into your existing pipelines.
 Kairos allows to seamlessly upgrade to container images that are derived from other versions.

+We believe that bringing rollbacks, or incremental patches upgrades increases the exposure to infrastructure drift.
+In opposition, immutable, single images are deployed to the nodes as they were apps - no more discrepancies in your nodes - no need of configuration management tools like Chef, Ansible, or alikes.

-This means that to customize a Kairos version, all that is required is to build a standard container image with a plain Dockerfile—plus, the bits that are actually needed.
+This means that to customize a Kairos version, all that is required is to build a standard container image with a plain Dockerfile—plus, the bits that are actually needed - we can't touch a system as we are typically used to.

 If you are familiar with Dockerfiles, then you are good to go to roll your own custom OS version to provision in the nodes.
 That removes any friction to questions like, "How do I add this package to my nodes?", or more complex ones as, "How can I replace with my own Kernel?".